Sh3b0/DevOps/docs/4-CI.md

 ### 3.2.
 NodeJS App

-- Navigate to `jenkins` directory and run `docker-compose up` to run the Jenkins server.
+- Write [jenkins/docker-compose.yaml](../jenkins/docker-compose.yaml) and run jenkins server using `docker-compose up`.
 - Use the password from the command line to access the UI at <http://localhost:8080>
 - Set up and configure the necessary plugins for credentials, pipeline stage view, git, and nodejs.
 - Create a multibranch pipeline.
-- Write `Jenkinsfile` to install dependencies, run server, run tests, then login and push image to DockerHub.
+- Write [Jenkinsfile](../jenkins/Jenkinsfile) to install dependencies, run server, run tests, then login and push image to DockerHub.
 - Configure Jenkins to find `Jenkinsfile` by path and run workflow on pushes to the `main` branch with included region set to `app_nodejs` directory.
 - To trigger builds automatically, a webhook should be used.
   - For local Jenkins deployment this is not possible and we have to manually tell Jenkins to `Build now`